liquid4teur/Vagrant/README.md

 >vagrant up

+If you need to destroy you VM, you can do it with the command:

+>vagrant destroy

+After destroying your VM, if you can also remove the box installed in the system with the command:

+>vagrant box remove

 # Managing the configuration

 The VirtualBox provider exposes some additional configuration options that allow you to more finely control your VirtualBox-powered Vagrant environments: